Experience History at UNC

 President Harry S. Truman once said that the only thing new in the world is the history you don’t know.
 History majors study the past to better understand and appreciate the present.
 The study of history also teaches us how to write and present an effective argument, think critically and analyze ideas in creative ways.

 At UNC, you’ll experience history through hands-on learning opportunities, including individual research projects, internships and study abroad programs.
-Our award-winning History program was twice designated a Center of Excellence, and our faculty have won the University Awards for Excellence in Teaching and in Scholarship.
+Our award-winning History program was twice designated a Center of Excellence; our faculty have won the University Awards for Excellence in Teaching and in Scholarship.
 UNC History students also consistently win outstanding research awards at the college and university levels.

 Joan Clinefelter, Ph.D.